jeremy273/Rad-Annatar/README.md

 (Include guidelines for how others can contribute to the project)

 ## References
-I am relying my image segmentation from the amazing work from the individuals of TotalSegmentator.
+My backend relies on the amazing work from the individuals of TotalSegmentator.
 See their work here https://arxiv.org/abs/2208.05868

 ## License